ipwnosx/summerhoax.github.io/README.md

 The free and opensource project for exposing shit hosts.
 Please avoid them at all costs.

+## Project update
+Hi all, I'm planning on bringing back this project.
+If someone wants to help me out, reach out to markd#0001.
+<3

 ## Interested in becoming a Content Creator for our Vault Pages?
 Check out <https://github.com/summerhoax/summerhoax.github.io/wiki>.